tytydraco/yessleep/out/If_You_Lose_Count_It_Takes_the_Difference.md

 Something is wrong with the count.

 I'm awake before I know why, hand already on the knife at my belt, breath held tight in my chest.
 Above me, my tarp ripples in a wind I don't feel.
-The forest is silent—not quiet, *silent*—and in that absence of sound, I understand what woke me.
+The forest is silent—not quiet, silent—and in that absence of sound, I understand what woke me.

 The acorns stopped falling.

 Let me back up.

 My day job is management consulting.
 Boutique firm, mid-size clients, the kind of work where you spend sixty hours a week staring at spreadsheets and crafting deliverables that will sit unread in someone's inbox.
 I'm good at it.
-I've built a career on helping companies make sense of chaos, on finding patterns in data, on *counting things* that matter.
+I've built a career on helping companies make sense of chaos, on finding patterns in data, on counting things that matter.

 But a decade ago, I was burning out.
 The kind of slow-motion collapse where you don't realize how far gone you are until you're snapping at baristas and lying awake at 3 AM running mental models on client retention rates.
 I needed something that wasn't screens and spreadsheets.
 Something real.